tianyi-liu-fr/project_ee149_ucBERKELEY/Hardware/PCB/README.md

 Footprint for the ESP32-CAM development board as ESP32-CAM.lbr, and footprint for the L7805 voltage regulator as L7805.lbr

 # Board, Schematic, and Gerbers
-Files for the PCB design are also shown.
+Files for the PCB design are shown as PCB.brd, PCB.sch, and Gerbers.zip.
 The pinout for the ESP32-CAM development board can be found in: https://randomnerdtutorials.com/esp32-cam-ai-thinker-pinout/